Best Banjo Pickups – Buyer’s Guide and Reviews

 It’s a humbucker, which helps the banjo keep its deep resonance once amplified, and this also means it works without a pre-amp: just plug it straight in.

-It’s height-adjustable, so you can choose how far from the head this pick up should be, to suit your sound the best.
+It’s height-adjustable, so you can choose how far from the head this pickup should be, to suit your sound the best.

 Features: